arturzeitler/bertbc/README.md

-# Classify news with BERT and tensorflow serving and AWS
+# Classify news with BERT, tensorflow serving, and AWS

 ## Summary